FPS correction factors and audio sync#

 How Cinemate analyzes the results#

 After the recording finishes, Cinemate compares the expected frame count with the actual frames captured.
 When there is a mismatch, it derives a suggested correction factor and suggests it to the user.
-If the frame count lands on the expected number of frames (with the tolerance of +/- 1 frame), it suggests to keep the existing correction factor.
+If the frame count lands on the expected number of frames (with the default final tolerance of +/- 1 frame), it suggests to keep the existing correction factor.

 See here how to run Cinemate manually.